 Although the present Clubhouse appears very similar to that shown in the 1915 pictures, the Clubhouse has met with two disasters in its lifetime, the first during a storm in the summer of 1955 when a very large elm tree was struck by lightning and fell on the Clubhouse, destroying the west end of the building.
 It was extremely fortunate there was no loss of life as the Clubhouse was full of bowlers having their evening meal.
 Then in 1962 the interior of the building was gutted by fire.
 However, the members were not to be thwarted by either disaster and in each case came up with better facilities than before.

 Highland Park Lawn Bowling Club has never had a large membership, but has produced some fine lawn bowlers over the years and has marked some very important wins.
 In the early years, the Club sponsored three official open tournaments for men and two for ladies.
 There was the Cole Cup for play in sections, and the Fred and Esther Robinson trophy (formerly owners of the I.G.A.
 Grocery) given in their memory by their family.
 The men featured in a triples tournament for the Highland Park Trophy given in memory of John M. Hoey.
 The ladies competed for a trophy donated by Henry Birks for open competition and another given by Charlie Compton for local play.

 The Club continues to hold four annual tournaments throughout the summer.
 Players from other local clubs as well as those from eastern Ontario are invited.
 Highland Park is very fortunate to have sponsors for these competitions and we thank the following for their support: The Morris Home Team, Tubman Funeral Home, Canaccord Wealth Management, and Amica of Westboro Park.

 In 2010, Highland Park had 65 playing members and 15 social members.
-In 2017, our members included 77 playing members and 4 social members – of these 62 are returning members!
+Our current membership is 91!